Efury1/Efury1/README.md

 I'm familiar with a variety of programming languages, tools, and technologies, including:

-- 💡 Programming: [List Some Programming Languages]
+- 💡 Programming: [Swift, Javascript, and Python]
-- 🛠️ Tools: [List Some Tools and Frameworks]
+- 🛠️ Tools: [Frameworks like React and testing on Cypress]
-- 🏭 Databases: [List Some Databases]
-- 🌐 Web Technologies: [List Some Web Technologies]

 ## Get in Touch